 “I usually let my patients decide if they want to use VNUS Closure radiofrequency occlusion or laser treatments,” says Dr. Morrow, whose office offers both procedures.
 “The only difference is the way in which the vein is heated.”

 Also known as injection therapy, is a nonsurgical medical procedure used to treat varicose veins and spider veins.
 A tiny needle is used to inject a sclerosing solution directly into the vein.
 The solution irritates the lining of the vein, causing it to swell and stick together and the blood to clot.
 Over time, the body absorbs the treated vein.

 Dr. Robert Magill, co-owner of Larimar Medspa, says, “sclerotherapy can be done with minimal discomfort to the patient.
 The treatment time depends on the amount of veins that need to be treated, and it is not uncommon to require several treatments for optimal results.
 After treatment, patients can immediately return to non-impact/non-stressful routine daily activities.
 Compression stockings are recommended to assist in inhibiting the return of/or development of unsightly veins.”

-Surface Laser Treatments use surface lasers or intense pulsed light treatments to heat and selectively damage or destroy spider veins and smaller varicose veins.
+Surface lasers or intense pulsed light treatments are used to heat and selectively damage or destroy spider veins and smaller varicose veins.
 No needles or injections are required; however, the heat from the laser can cause some pain.
 Laser treatments last for 15 to 20 minutes and, generally, two to five treatments are needed to remove spider veins in the legs.
 Laser therapy usually isn’t effective for varicose veins larger than 3 mm.

 If needed, the following surgical procedures can be used to treat large varicose veins: